Yahtzee: Related games

 A number of related games under the Yahtzee brand have been produced.
 They all commonly use dice as the primary tool for gameplay, but all differ generally.
 The first was Triple Yahtzee, developed in 1972.
 The game has inspired two short-lived television game shows: 1975's Spin-Off on CBS and 1988's syndicated Yahtzee.

-Online versions
+Digital versions

 There are a large number of versions of Yahtzee which can be played online or are available to download.